 II.
 Introduction

 Equipping water resource management with evapotranspiration data becomes increasingly vital, as New Mexico is experiencing some of the most severe drought in the US.
 Knowledge of rangeland conditions is necessary for decisions regarding water resources management, cattle management, emergency response for rapid rangeland and farmland deterioration, fire management risk decisions, and determining drought severity.
-This project will deliver a high resolution evapotranspiration product to New Mexico decision-makers and address two NASA national application areas: water resources and agriculture.
+This project delivered a high-resolution evapotranspiration product to New Mexico decision-makers and addressed two NASA national application areas: water resources and agriculture.

-New Mexico land managers currently assess rangeland conditions using spatially-limited in situ spot checks which provides limited information.
+New Mexico land managers currently assess rangeland conditions using spatially limited in situ spot checks, which provides limited information.
 Additionally, weekly evapotranspiration products for New Mexico counties are not widely distributed nor easily accessible.

 By providing an automated, streamlined, non-proprietary evapotranspiration product to the New Mexico Office of the State Engineer, New Mexico decision makers will have easy access to critical evapotranspiration data which will drive water resource decision making.
 The analysis will start January 2000 and conclude with the present date.